mhw32/py-hashmap/README.md

   3. The hashmap is to be FIXED size.
 This means that I cannot do things like double the table size to allow for more efficient key,value pair storage.
 I think this inherently introduces some speed issues.

 ## Contents
-In this folder, there are three different implementations of a HashMap:
+In this folder, there are three different implementations of a HashMap (Pick the one you like!
+I like the binary search tree one the most):

   1. Linear Probing
   2. Chaining w/ Lists